Prepa Tec: Eugenio Garza Lagüera

 Campus Eugenio Garza Lagüera is located in the southern part of Monterrey City, 10 minutes away from Campus Monterrey.
 Initially named Preparatoria Eugenio Garza Sada Sur from its foundation until 1989 and later known as Preparatoria Eugenio Garza Lagüera, the school was renamed Campus Eugenio Garza Lagüera in 2001.
-The current principal of this campus is Alfredo Peña Marín.
+The current principal of this campus is Julio Cesar Castañeda Cervantes.
 This school was accredited an IB World School in 2005.